cmudig/emblaze/README.md

 ## Installation

-**Compatibility Note:** Note that this widget has been tested using Python >= 3.7.
-If you are using JupyterLab, please make sure you are running version 3.0 or higher.
-The widget currently does not support displaying in the VS Code interactive notebook environment.
+**Compatibility Note:** Emblaze has been tested using Python >= 3.7.
+If you are using JupyterLab, please make sure you are running version 3.0 or higher. *NEW:* The widget should work in VS Code and Colab environments thanks to using [anywidget](https://anywidget.dev) for platform-agnostic packaging.
+Please file a GitHub issue if you notice any compatibility problems.

 Install Emblaze using `pip`: